Dashboard - Templates

 Step-by-Step Instructions

-Step 1: Suspend BitLocker
+Step 1: Disable BitLocker

-Open PowerShell as Administrator and run:
+• Open an elevated PowerShell or CMD and run:

 Step 2: Clean Up the System (Optional but Recommended)